reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     private long id;
 }
 ```
-To define the sequence generator, we annotate the field with the `@SequenceGenerator`.
-We declare the name for the Hibernate, the sequence name, and the initial value.
+To define the sequence generator, we annotate the field with the `@SequenceGenerator` annotation.
+We declare the name for Hibernate, the sequence name, and the initial value.
 After defining the generator, we need to connect it to the `@GeneratedValue` annotation by setting its name in the `generator` attribute.

 The sequence strategy uses the sequences from the databases to determine which primary key to chose next.